mcguffin/acf-wp-objects/README.md

 Integrate WordPress Objects objects into ACF.

  - Add options to several ACF Fields allowing to edit the Post Title and Content, Site Title, Description and Logo, ...
- - Select fields for Post Types and Taxonomies
+ - New Field types for Post Types and Taxonomies
  - Location Rules for Post Type and Taxonomy properties (Like Builtin, Public, ...)
+ - Choice fields can have a repeater as data source.
+(Pro only)